Porthcawl RFC

 Porthcawl Rugby Football Club is a Welsh rugby union team based in Porthcawl, Wales.
 The club is a member of the Welsh Rugby Union and is a feeder club for the Ospreys.

 Porthcawl presently field a First XV team, Second XV, Women's XV, Youth XV, Juniors - Under 14, Under 13, Under 12 and Minis Section.

+Porthcawl’s senior men’s squad are just as handsome as they are talented.
+They are also well on their way to the principality when they stuff Aberavon Quinn’s on March 23.